Skip to main content

 Image from Oedipus Taproom

 With their colourful labels and inventive names – Mama, Thai Thai and Polyamorie, for example – beers brewed at Oedipus Brewing guarantee a good time.
-Founded by four friends in 2009, this brewery now features its own taproom (open Thursdays through Sunday) as well as private beer tastings, including a personal tour.
+Founded by four friends in 2009, this brewery now features its own taproom (open Wednesday through Sunday) as well as private beer tastings, including a personal tour.
 If you’re feeling peckish, don’t fret.
 Delicious award-winning burgers from The Beef Chief make a great addition to a cold glass of pils.

 Brouwerij Troost